-- · The IIS Web server uses this value during startup.
-Therefore, the Web server must be restarted before this change will take effect. - The default value of High ensures that all requests are handled by the WebSphere Web server plug-in before they are handled by any other filter/extensions.
-If problems occur while using a priority of Medium or Low, you will have to rearrange the order or change the priority of the interfering filter/extension. - The log describes the location and level of log messages that are written by the plug-in.
-If a log is Log not specified within the configuration file, then, in some cases, log messages are written to the Web server error log.
+Note: The IIS web server uses this value during startup.
+Therefore, you must restart the web server before this change takes effect.

+Note: The default value of High ensures that all requests are handled by the WebSphere web server plug-in before they are handled by any other filter or extensions.
+If problems occur when using a priority of Medium or Low, you must rearrange the order or change the priority of the interfering filter or extension.